liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    /objectname/countername

 When an application starts |hpx| will register all available counter types on each of the localities.
-These counter types are held in a special Performance Counter registration database, which can be used to retrieve the meta data related to a counter type and to create counter instances based on a given counter instance name.
+These counter types are held in a special performance counter registration database, which can be used to retrieve the meta data related to a counter type and to create counter instances based on a given counter instance name.